Grmeč factory explosion: Trial

 The trial against Unčanin and four others finally started on 14 May 2004 in the Belgrade's District court.
 Beside Unčanin, defendants were Slobodan Komatina, Grmeč's technical director, Radosav Lukić, deputy head of the SDB, Vladica Božić, the person who brought the explosive materials to the plant, and Radislav Čobanin, director of "JPL sistems".
 The indictment charged them with "crime against public safety" and "causing danger" by organizing illegal production of explosive materials.
 Unčanin denied any guilt, claiming that he was unaware that the product was explosive, and shifted the blame to Vojislav Mučibabić, one of the executives who was killed in the explosion.
 The trial dragged on for years, being routinely postponed because of trivial reasons.
 Four judges changed during the trial.

-In 2013, the District court acquitted all four defendants (Lukić was already dead), claiming that "it was impossible to determine the exact cause of explosion due to the lack of evidence."
+In 2013, the District court acquitted all four defendants (Lukić was already dead by then), claiming that "it was impossible to determine the exact cause of explosion due to the lack of evidence."
 On 28 March 2014, the Appellate court upheld the verdict and all accused were acquitted.

 In August 2007, Mihajlo Mučibabić, father of Vojislav Mučibabić, sued Republic of Serbia in the European Court of Human Rights, claiming violations of the human rights regarding his son's death.
 On 12 July 2016, the Court decided in Mučibabić's favor, citing that the "lack of diligence of the investigative authorities" and expressing "doubts about whether they acted in good faith".
 The court ordered Serbia to pay 12,000 euro in reparations and 3,000 euro in court costs to Mučibabić.
 Serbia was found in breach of the Article 2 of the European Convention on Human Rights (the right to life).
 Later, prosecutor Vukčević gave an interview in which he blamed Vojislav Mučibabić for the explosion, and declined to comment the involvement of the SDB, citing "state secrecy".

 In 2011, the Constitutional Court of Serbia found that there were deficiencies in the investigation and that Mučibabić is entitled to compensation.
 Despite the decisions of the European Court and the Constitutional Court, no further effort was made to serve the justice in the Grmeč case and it slowly fell into obscurity.